spectrality-github/esphome-p1mini/README.md

 Based on esphome-p1reader, which is an ESPHome custom component for reading P1 data from electricity meters.
 Designed for Swedish meters that implements the specification defined in the [Swedish Energy Industry Recommendation For Customer Interfaces](https://www.energiforetagen.se/forlag/elnat/branschrekommendation-for-lokalt-kundgranssnitt-for-elmatare/) version 1.3 and above.

 Notable differences from esphome-p1reader are:
-* More frequent update of sensors with configurable update period.
+* More frequent update of sensors with configurable update period (if supported by meter).
 * No additional components needed.
 RJ12 cable connects directly to D1Mini (or equivalent)
 * Code rewritten to not spend excessive amounts of time in calls to the `loop` function.
 This should ensure stable operation of ESPHome and might help prevent some serial communication issues.